ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ring/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 5.0.0-alpha.0 (2023-09-16)

+* (crocri) Ding event is now working again for Ring-Intercom
+* (crocri) auto livestream creation takes now value from config, before fix
+* (crocri) snapshot now async, because snapshot and livestream in parallel does not work
+* (crocri) livestream duration now settable via tree entry will be auto reset via livestream request.
+* (crocri) two new config entries auto_livestream and auto_snapshot to disable auto creation of livestream and snapshot.
+* (crocri) some minor corrections to code
+* (crocri) Removed binary States
+* (crocri) Improvements for vis compatibility
+* (theimo1221) Refactoring and cleanup
+* (theimo1221) Update Packages

 ### 4.0.0 (2023-08-22)

 * (theimo1221) !!Breaking Change!!
 From now on Node 18 or 20 is required, Node 16 is not supported anymore